Jama-analyst/Connect-Gemini-to-Google-Sheets-for-Live-AI-Dashboards/README.md

 # Connect-Gemini-to-Google-Sheets-for-Live-AI-Dashboards
-I am going to show you how to connect a dashboard built with Gemini to a live data connection through a Google Sheet and then to make that available for consumption by end users.
+I am going to demonstrate to you how to connect a dashboard built with Gemini to a live data connection through a Google Sheet and then to make that available for consumption by end users.